adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Breland/Cities/Sharn/Menthis Plateau/Upper Menthis.md

 ### University
 This district is dominated by Morgrave University.
 It’s also a nexus for sophisticated entertainment, including the Art Temple, the Grand Stage, and the Great Hall of Aureon.

 From Morgrave itself to the businesses that have sprung up around it, love of learning coexists with love of earning and the two feed happily off each other.
-If scholarly interest can lead to great profi t, or thirst for gold to historical discovery, then the residents of the University District are doubly satisfi ed.
+If scholarly interest can lead to great profit, or thirst for gold to historical discovery, then the residents of the University District are doubly satisfied.

 **Desc:** Students carrying armloads of scrolls and books hustle to classes, while others sit or stand in circles, discussing the day’s lessons.